-- Talk smoothly to me: One recent study found that people start forming impressions of someone’s personality the moment they start speaking, on dimensions such as trustworthiness, aggressiveness, confidence, dominance, and warmth.
+- Talk smoothly to me: One recent study found that people start forming impressions of someone’s personality (on dimensions such as trustworthiness, aggressiveness, confidence, dominance, and warmth) the moment they start speaking.
 Considering your first interaction with an interviewer would most likely be over the phone, it’s important to develop a great speaking voice.
 Check out these tips on how to improve your vocal attractiveness!

 - Dress to impress: Physical appearance has been shown to influence others’ perceptions of your character.
 Check out this cheat sheet on proper interview attire and personal grooming.
 And while you’re at it, see how the color of your clothing can also affect your first impression!

-- Shake it (like a Polaroid picture): Handshake quality is positively correlated with interview ratings, research shows.
+- Shake it (like a Polaroid picture): Research has shown handshake quality is positively correlated with interview ratings.
 A weak handshake is often interpreted as passivity, timidity, or duplicity – traits that don’t bode well in the workplace – so it’s important to have a firm grip.
 For a funny what-not-to-do, check out this infographic which illustrates the 9 types of bad handshakes.
 Want to know more about what your handshake says about you?
 Learn more about the art of the handshake here.

-- Don’t underestimate the importance of body language: Research shows that much of our impression of someone can be attributed to someone’s facial expressions, body language, and overall posture.
+- Don’t underestimate the importance of body language: Research has shown that much of our impression of someone can be attributed to someone’s facial expressions, body language, and overall posture.
 Do you know how your body’s talkin’?
 Decode the messages you’re sending here.

 Remember: We can’t help but to judge books by their covers.
-Practice to make your first impression as perfect as can be so you don’t end your interview before it even begins!
-(And don’t forget that your resume is the first impression you make on a hiring organization – unless you’re applying to Zappos – so make sure it looks good.)
+Practice making your first impression as perfect as can be so you don’t end your interview before it even begins!
+(And don’t forget that your résumé is often the first impression you make on a hiring organization, so make sure it looks good.)